 There are actually some people who think that that this the Coronavirus is related to the Mexican beer brand Corona.
 It’s not.

-The virus has spread to many Asian countries, as well as Australia, Europe, North America, the Middle East and South Africa.
-The majority of cases outside China are in the USA (where more than 10.5 million people have been infected), Spain, the UK, Italy, Russia, South Africa, Brazil, India, France & Germany.
+The virus was first picked up in China and has spread to many Asian countries, as well as Australia, Europe, North America, the Middle East and South Africa.
+The majority of cases outside China are in the USA (where more than 27 million people have been infected), Spain, the UK, Italy, Russia, South Africa, Brazil, India, France & Germany.
 In fact, people have been infected in 188 countries around the world.

 6. There are various Coronavirus symptoms

 According to the World Health Organisation, signs of infection include fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, it can lead to pneumonia, SARS, kidney failure and even death.
 The incubation period of the Coronavirus remains unknown.
 Some sources say it could be between 10 and 14 days.

 7. It’s likely that it’s not as deadly as SARS